Customer: Wellington City Council Contract: Construct Location: Moa Point, Wellington |

 - treating the cludge so it can be used productively, as a soil conditioner, fertiliser, and fuel for industrial heat

-Construction is now underway with completion expected in late-2026.
+Construction is now underway with completion expected in late 2026.

-The name of the sludge minimisation facility refers to Te Whare being the facility itself, and how it safely holds high volumes of kene – biosolids, or sludge.
+The name of the sludge minimisation facility refers to Te Whare being the facility itself, and how it safely holds high volumes of kene–biosolids, or sludge.

+Para is a word often used to mean waste.
+It refers to the tikanga of excess fibre discarded by kairaranga who weave and care for harakeke, or flax.
 The excess fibre from the weaving process is discarded in specific areas that don’t negatively affect Māori Kāinga, and then returned to the whenua or land so it can again become one with Papatūānuku.